USAFL UA Umpire Accreditation Scheme – 2021 Update

 Who is My Coach?

-Currently, the USAFL UA Umpire Coach is Jeff Persson.
+The USAFL UA Umpire Head Coach is Jeff Persson.
 He can be reached at email@example.com with any questions.
-Currently, he makes himself available on Monday nights during the footy season to do phone coaching sessions with any umpires who wish to be ready to be accredited at the USAFL Nationals in October.
+Currently, he makes himself available on Monday nights during the footy season.
+The USAFL Goal Coach is Toby Persson.
+He can be reached at firstname.lastname@example.org.
+Both are available to do phone coaching sessions to help umpires prepare for a successful accreditation at the USAFL Nationals in October.
 You are encouraged to take advantage of this if you are truly serious about achieving your accreditation as an umpire.

 Umpire Accreditation Materials